Sample-optimal learning of quantum states using gentle measurements: A gentle data-processing inequality

 The factor $n \alpha^2$ appearing in the above equation is the effective sample size which shows that the additional assumption of gentleness increases the necessary amount of copies needed for both state certification and tomography from $n \geq \Omega(\frac{1}{\epsilon^2})$ to $n \geq \Omega(\frac{1}{\epsilon^2 \alpha^2})$.
 Since gentleness and differential privacy are highly related, the bound in (\ref{eqn::main_result}) sheds a new light on existing bounds for quantum differentially-private mechanisms such as in \cite{hirche2023quantumdifferentialprivacyinformation}.

 We further show that the theoretical limit for the distinguishability of the states by gentle measurements in Theorem \ref{thm::B3_C2} can be attained up to a constant in the general case.
-In Lemma~\ref{lem::improved_constant_positivity} we have seen that the relation between gentleness and quantum differential privacy may be improved for measurements whose operators are positive.
-In that case, inequality~\eqref{eqn::main_result} is asymptotically sharp for small $\alpha$ with the smaller constant $(4 \alpha)^2/(1- \alpha)^4$.
+This attainability is the content of Theorem~\ref{thm::sharpness}.
+Furthermore, in Lemma~\ref{lem::improved_constant_positivity} we have seen that the relation between gentleness and quantum differential privacy may be improved for measurements whose operators are positive.
+In that special case, the results of Theorem~\ref{thm::B3_C2} can be improved such that inequality~\eqref{eqn::main_result} is asymptotically sharp for small $\alpha$ with the smaller constant $(4 \alpha)^2/(1- \alpha)^4$.
 We show that the qLS mechanism we propose attains this limit.

 \begin{theorem} Let $\mathcal{H} = \mathbb{C}^d$, $\mathcal{S} = \mathcal{S}(\mathbb{C}^d)$ and $\alpha$ in $[0, 1]$.
 Then, there exists $M $ in $GM(\alpha, \mathcal{S})$ such that for any $\rho_1, \rho_2 \in \mathcal{S}$ it holds